 Garth Massey - Social Problems, Vol. 22, No. 5 (Jun., 1975), pp. 595-608

-Abstract: The question of changing social classes, and in particular of classes in close proximity, has been explored since the early 1960s through various perspectives.
-This paper examines two of these perspectives, the cultural and the situational, in the context of the culture of poverty debate and the thesis of "embourgeoisement."
+Abstract: The question of changing social class, and in particular of classes in close proximity, has been explored since the early 1960s.
+This paper examines two perspectives, the cultural and the situational, in the context of the culture of poverty thesis and the thesis of "embourgeoisement."
 Both cases exemplify serious weaknesses in social class research, weaknesses that are traced to the failure of each to deal adequately with the relationship of culture to class structure.
 A third perspective, the adaptational, is proposed to provide a more viable framework for the analysis of changing social classes by seriously considering the features and processes of class-culture.

 Optimism of the intellect, pessimism of the will